suminb/web/data/durango_ecosim.md

 ## Third Approach: Compressed Sparse Row

 One characteristic of our game world we could exploit was that it is mostly empty.
-In many cases, a half of the worlds is deep ocean; players may enter shallow water areas but they are not allowed to swim into the deep ocean, and thus there is no biological entities nor natural resources in the deep ocean.
+In many cases, half of the world is deep ocean; players may enter shallow water areas but they are not allowed to swim into the deep ocean, and thus there are no biological entities nor natural resources in the deep ocean.
 Furthermore, not all land spaces are fully occupied.

-This suggests that we might be able to represent our matrices in a [compresses sparse row (CSR)][csr] format.
+This suggests that we might be able to represent our matrices in a [compressed sparse row (CSR)][csr] format.
 Then the time complexity will no longer be relevant to the size of the world, but rather the number of biological entities and natural resources in the world.